Sometimes people don’t just leave.

 Not the stories.

-Not the things that made you feel like yourself before they ever knew your name.
+Not the things that made me feel like myself

 They were there for a moment.